The Week 1 Fantasy Football Numbers Do Lie: Does Cam Akers have a Kyren Williams problem?

 Richardson had a modest passing debut on the surface, but his usage suggests he can be a top-five fantasy quarterback right away.
 He remains a limited passer, but the Colts called 45 dropbacks during the rookie’s first start — a number that tied Patrick Mahomes for the eighth-most in Week 1.
 Richardson also ranked eighth in first-down throw rate, while Indy was first in neutral pace.

-Had Richardson not exited, he likely would’ve finished as fantasy’s QB2 in Week 1 despite throwing for fewer than 225 yards and just one touchdown (and being tackled at the one-yard line).
+Had Richardson not exited, he likely would’ve finished as fantasy’s QB2 in Week 1 despite throwing for fewer than 225 yards and just one touchdown (and being tackled at the 1-yard line).

 Richardson gets to play indoors at a lightning pace on a team with strong coaching and receivers but no running backs.
 Ignore the modest passing stats — Richardson will be an elite fantasy QB as a rookie.